 Sale completion!
 At the end of the process you will either have partially staircased, in which case we will calculate the amount of rent payable based on the new share you own and will adjust your payments.
-Or you may have staircased to full 100% ownership, if this is the case you will no longer pay rent and may have obtained the freehold to the property.
-In some cases you may not be able to purchase the freehold, such as flats, and you may still be required to pay a service charge for other services such as grounds maintenance.
+Or you may have staircased to full 100% ownership.
+If this is the case you will no longer pay rent and may have obtained the freehold to the property.
+For some properties, such as flats, you may not be able to purchase the freehold, and you may still be required to pay a service charge for other services such as grounds maintenance.